operator-framework/operator-controller/docs/drafts/upgrade-support.md

 OLM supports Semver to provide a simplified way for package authors to define compatible upgrades.
 According to the Semver standard, releases within a major version (e.g. `>=1.0.0 <2.0.0`) must be compatible.
 As a result, package authors can publish a new package version following the Semver specification, and OLM assumes compatibility.
 Package authors do not have to explicitly define upgrade edges in the catalog.

+> [!NOTE]
-**Note:** Currently, OLM 1.0 does not support automatic upgrades to the next major version.
+> Currently, OLM 1.0 does not support automatic upgrades to the next major version.
 You must manually verify and perform major version upgrades.
 For more information about major version upgrades, see [Manually verified upgrades and downgrades](#manually-verified-upgrades-and-downgrades).

 ### Upgrades within the major version zero